UNESCO/Guillermo Cano World Press Freedom Prize

 UNESCO will officially announce the name(s) of the winner(s) in a press release and communicate the decision to the previous laureates and other applicants.

-The Prize is awarded by the Director-General at an official ceremony held for that purpose on 3 May, on the occasion of World Press Freedom Day.
+The Prize is awarded by the Director-General at an official ceremony that will be held on 2 May, within the framework of the 2019 World Press Freedom Day celebrations.
 UNESCO presents to the Prize winner a check for the amount of the Prize, together with a diploma and an object symbolizing the award.

 The laureate, will give, if possible, a lecture on a subject relevant to the work for which the Prize has been awarded.